peterjc/galaxy_blast/README.rst

    :alt: Current status of TravisCI build for master branch
    :target: https://travis-ci.org/peterjc/galaxy_blast/builds

-This TravisCI integration is still new and experimental, but simulates a manual install of these Galaxy Tools and their dependencies.
+This TravisCI integration simulates a manual install of these Galaxy Tools and their dependencies.
 See the special ``.travis.yml`` file for more technical details.

 Bug Reports